When bricklayer John P. Thorton hired Frederick T. Camp to

 heraldic designs, three-dimensional panels and rondels.
 Above the arcade shop window, framed in an

-intricate terra cotta band, a wide surface allowed for the announcement of
+intricate terra cotta band, a broad panel allowed for the announcement of

 Ginsberg’s business name.
 His name

-reappeared in the blank panels below the fifth and third floors.
+reappeared in the blank spaces below the fifth and third floors.

 Ginsberg's business name originall filled the blanks above the show window and over the second floor. |